khanna7/influenceR-etc/README.md

 **Eigencentrality**: This measure uses spectral graph methods.
 An eigenvector decomposition of the graph's adjacency matrix is performed.
 Node *i*'s eigencentrality score corresponds to index *i* in the largest eigenvector.
 Both Python and R have wrappers around ARPACK sparse eigendecomposition functions (in the Scipy and igraph packages, respectively).

 **Burt's Effective Network Size and Burt's Network Contraint**: These related graph metrics were developed by Ronald Burt at the Booth School of Business.
 Effective Network Size measures the degree to which a node’s neighborhood is smaller if it has redundant links; Network Constraint measures how much a given node constrains a different node by connecting it to other parts of the network.
-After some algebraic manipulation, both of these metrics reduce to simple linear algebra which was coded in Python, then R.
+After some algebraic manipulation, both of these metrics reduce to linear algebra which was coded in Python, then R.